• Menu

 Hike Vancouver’s North Shore

 The Grouse Grind is easily the most popular option.
 Mother Nature’s Stairmaster ascends 2.9 km up Grouse Mountain and rewards hikers with unbelievable panoramic city views.
-The Grind typically opens in April or early May – stay tuned for the 2023 opening dates.

 Back at sea level, the Lighthouse Park Trail is relatively short and flat, making it more popular with beginners.
 However, the trail still offers hikers spectacular views of Point Atkinson Lighthouse, the Salish Sea, and the Coast Mountains